jgooco/CMPE-126-Labs/lib/lab02/README.md

-    void append(std::string data) - append data to end of array, double array capacity if this is over capacity stringVector &operator = (stringVector &rhs) - Copies RHS to object calling the function (this should be a hard COPY, creating a separate object with same values) std::string& operator[](unsigned position) -return a reference to the string at this position, throw an exception if out of bounds
+    void append(std::string data) - append data to end of array, double array capacity if this is over capacity stringVector &operator = (stringVector &rhs) - Copies RHS to object calling the function (this should be a hard COPY, creating a separate object with same values) std::string& operator[](unsigned position) -return a reference to the string at this position, throw an exception if out of bounds sort() - use the bubble sort function discussed in lab to sort the vector like a dictionary (lower letters and less letters first)